How to Fix Diverter valve on Fisher & Paykel DD24DHTX9N

 Step 1

-Fisher & Paykel dual-drawer dishwashers use a diverter valve to independently route water to each drawer during a wash cycle.
-If one drawer is washing poorly or not filling with water, the diverter valve is likely failing to direct flow to that drawer.
-Understanding this helps you confirm the diverter — not the pump or spray arms — is the root cause before disassembling anything.
+Fisher & Paykel dual-drawer dishwashers utilize a diverter valve to route water to each drawer independently during a wash cycle.
+If you notice one drawer not washing properly or not filling with water, it’s likely due to a malfunctioning diverter valve.
+Recognizing this can save you from unnecessary disassembly if that’s not the actual issue.

 Step 2

-Before any work, disconnect power at the breaker or unplug the unit to eliminate shock risk — the diverter valve sits near water connections and live wiring.
+Before you begin, disconnect power at the breaker or unplug the unit to eliminate any risk of shock — remember, the diverter valve is located near water connections and live wiring.
 Carefully tilt the unit backward and remove the kick plate and base access panel to expose the sump area underneath; the diverter valve assembly will be visible directly below the sump.
-Tilting the unit is necessary because the valve is not accessible from the front alone.
+Tilting the unit is crucial since the valve isn’t accessible from the front alone.

 Step 3

-Set your multimeter to Rx1 and probe each solenoid coil on the diverter valve — a healthy coil should read 200–500Ω, confirming the electromagnet that moves the valve flapper is intact.
-An open reading (OL or infinite resistance) means the coil has burned out and can no longer actuate the valve, so the entire valve assembly must be replaced.
-Test both solenoids independently, since one drawer may work fine while the other coil has failed.
+With your multimeter set to Rx1, probe each solenoid coil on the diverter valve.
+A healthy coil should read between 200–500Ω, indicating that the electromagnet is functioning correctly.
+If you get an open reading (OL or infinite resistance), it means the coil has burned out, and you’ll need to replace the entire valve assembly.
+Test both solenoids since one drawer may work perfectly while the other is malfunctioning.

 Step 4

-With the valve still accessible, visually inspect the valve body for cracks and check the O-ring seal for compression or flat spots, both of which cause water to leak internally rather than route correctly to the intended drawer.
-A cracked body cannot be repaired — replace the full valve assembly; a flattened O-ring can often be resolved by fitting a correctly sized replacement O-ring and verifying it seats properly before reassembly.
-Pro tip: lightly lubricate the new O-ring with silicone grease to ensure a proper seal and extend its service life.
+While the valve is still accessible, visually inspect the valve body for any cracks and check the O-ring seal for compression or flat spots, which could cause water to leak internally instead of routing correctly to the intended drawer.
+If the body is cracked, you’ll need to replace the full valve assembly.
+A flattened O-ring can often be resolved by replacing it with a correctly sized one and ensuring it seats properly before reassembly.
+Pro tip: Lightly lubricate the new O-ring with silicone grease to ensure a proper seal and extend its life.

 Step 5

-Reconnect the wiring harness to the solenoids, restore the water supply, and return power to the unit before running a test cycle.
-Run both drawers simultaneously and watch for active water circulation in each drawer — this confirms the valve is correctly splitting flow between the two circuits.
-If one drawer still shows no water movement, recheck the harness connector seating, as a loose connector mimics a failed solenoid.
+Reconnect the wiring harness to the solenoids, restore the water supply, and reconnect power to the unit before running a test cycle.
+Run both drawers simultaneously and check for active water circulation in each drawer — this confirms that the valve is correctly directing flow.
+If one drawer still shows no water movement, double-check the harness connector seating; a loose connector can mimic a failed solenoid.

 Step 6

-Finally, run each drawer individually on a full wash cycle to verify equal wash performance in both, since simultaneous testing alone may mask a partial restriction in one circuit.
-Listen for the pump tone and check that spray arms are rotating and dishes come out clean in both drawers.
-This two-stage test — combined then separate — is the most reliable way to confirm the diverter valve repair is fully successful.
+Finally, run each drawer individually through a full wash cycle to verify that both perform equally well.
+Sometimes, simultaneous testing can mask a partial restriction in one circuit.
+Listen for the pump tone and check that the spray arms are rotating; make sure dishes come out clean in both drawers.
+This two-stage test — running both drawers then each separately — is the best way to confirm your diverter valve repair is successful.

 Where to Buy Replacement Parts